clojure-emacs/clj-refactor.el/README.md

 ## Add project dependency

+Easily add new project dependencies.
+Completing read among artifacts from clojars and a selection from maven central, following by a completing read of versions and insertion into `project.clj` and hotloading into the repl.

 When this function is called with a prefix the artifact cache is invalidated and updated.
 This happens synchronously.
 If you want to update the artifact cache in the background you can call `cljr-update-artifact-cache`.

+The variable `cljr--hotload-dependencies` defaults to `true` and determines if new dependencies should be hotloaded or not.

 ## Add missing libspec